 Step Five, Assessing the Model

-The strength of the model is deteremined.
-Every model has certain biases that limits its usefulness.
+The strength of the model is determined.
+Every model has certain biases that limit its usefulness.
 How to assess a model depends on what type of model is developed and the purpose of the analysis.
 Whenever suitable, we want to try and improve the model.

 Step Six, Improving the Model